proxystore/proxystore/docs/quickstart.rst

 ###########

 ProxyStore is a package designed to simplify the use of remote object stores for transferring large Python objects, particularly in distributed environments.
+The goal of ProxyStore is to simplify the process of sending objects from a source and remove the need for any changes at the destination.

 Overview
 --------